 Ningaloo Marine Park

 It is also the only place in the world where whale sharks go each year at the same time to feed on plankton and small fish.
 From April to July is the best time to see them.
 There are dive shops that even offer swimming with whale sharks!
 Coral Bay is the best spot to see manta rays, whereas Exmouth is best for whale sharks, dugongs, and humpback whales.

 Formerly a naval base, Exmouth is now a booming tourist town.
 Even though the town center is not very attractive, the surrounding beaches, stretching 80km to the south, are breathtaking.
 Along the coast, there are a number of paid camp sites that quickly fill up in peak season.
 We recommend arriving early in the morning to get a place for the night.

 Cape Range National Park

 Located on the northwestern part of the peninsula, this park is particularly rich in wildlife.
 Inland, you can see turquoise water running through deep canyons and red gorges.
 Further west, you find beautiful beaches, such as Turquoise Bay or Mauritius Beach ($12/ vehicle).

-– Swimming with Manta Rays (from July to October): Day trip aboard a Catamaran.
+– Swimming with Manta Rays (July to October).
 Snorkeling with rays and observing marine wildlife (humpback whales, dolphins, sea turtles, dugongs).
+Rates: About $200.

 – Swimming with whale sharks (April to July).
 Unique experience of swimming alongside these harmless, up to 12m-long giants.
 Rates: from $370 – Exmouth